domchristie/domchristie.co.uk/src/pages/posts/ui-context-and-rails-variants.md

 end
 ```

-From here was can customise our responses.
-We could do this via templates, e.g. `app/views/messages/destroy.turbo_stream+list_items.erb`, or via a `respond_to` call:
+From here we can customise our responses.
+We could do this via templates or via a `respond_to` call:

 ```rb
 class MessagesController < ApplicationController